 We were made to worship.
 And we all worship something.
 When we refuse to worship the One true God and acknowledge His authority, we simply create false religions that allow us to appease our consciences while we continue to live life our own way.
 But false religions never take us anywhere good.
 They simply take us farther and farther from God.

 Ahaz was one of Judah’s wicked kings.
-Can you imagine a king so evil he would sacrifice his own children in the name of his false religion?
+Can you imagine a king so evil that he would sacrifice his own children in the name of his false religion?
 Yet, instead of repenting when God brought judgment, he turned to other ungodly people for help.

-And sadly, the people of Judah as a whole became increasingly unfaithful until God in His perfect judgment allowed their destruction.
+And sadly, the people of Judah as a whole became increasingly unfaithful until God, in His perfect judgment, allowed their destruction.

 Our nation, too, seems determined to go down the road of increasing unfaithfulness.
 We shouldn’t think that if God judged His own covenant people, He won’t judge us as a nation, as well.
-The question is, will we heed the voice of godly people or continue in our unfaithfulness and false religions.
+The question is, will we heed the voice of godly people or continue in our unfaithfulness and false religions?